neftjs/neft/index.coffee.md

 -------------------------------------------

 Takes an *Error* instance and returns plain object with the *error* name and message.

+This function is helpful to stringify errors.
+It's needed, because standard `Error` object marks *name* and *message* properties as not enumerable, so they are ommited.

 ```
 error = new ReferenceError 'error message!'